Dracarys/Articles/Unsafe Swift Using Pointers And Interacting With C.md

 }
 ```

-Notice the following differences:
+注意以下不同:
-Memory is allocated using the method UnsafeMutablePointer.allocate.
+- Memory is allocated using the method UnsafeMutablePointer.allocate.
 The generic parameter lets Swift know the pointer will be used to load and store values of type Int.
-Typed memory must be initialized before use and deinitialized after use.
+- Typed memory must be initialized before use and deinitialized after use.
 This is done using initialize and deinitialize methods respectively.
 Update: as noted by user atrick in the comments below, deinitialization is only required for non-trivial types.
 That said, including deinitialization is a good way to future proof your code in case you change to something non-trivial.
 Also, it usually doesn’t cost anything since the compiler will optimize it out.
-Typed pointers have a pointee property that provides a type-safe way to load and store values.
+- Typed pointers have a pointee property that provides a type-safe way to load and store values.
-When advancing a typed pointer, you can simply state the number of values you want to advance.
+- When advancing a typed pointer, you can simply state the number of values you want to advance.
 The pointer can calculate the correct stride based on the type of values it points to.
 Again, pointer arithmetic also works.
 You can also say (pointer+1).pointee = 6
-The same holds true for typed buffer pointers: they iterate over values, instead of bytes.
+- The same holds true for typed buffer pointers: they iterate over values, instead of bytes.

-###Converting Raw Pointers to Typed Pointers
+###裸指针到类型指针的转换（Converting Raw Pointers to Typed Pointers）

-Typed pointers need not always be initialized directly.
-They can be derived from raw pointers as well.
+类型指针除了直接初始化得到，还可以通过裸指针取得。

-Add the following code to your playground:
+在playground中添加如下代码:

 ```Swift
 do {